CameronInLondon/CameronInLondon.github.io/_posts/2022-04-13-indeed_job_data_analysis.md

 |4|   Graduate Data Science and Econometric Analyst|   Graduate Recruitment Bureau|           United Kingdom|  £42,000 - £45,000 a year|  2022-04-06|

-This was achieved using map and zip.
+Each list has one column rather than one row of data.
+So we need to transpose that which was achieved using map and zip.
+Zip takes iterables and combines them in a tuple.
+Map is used to execute a function on iterables.
+The resulting list can then be used to produce a DataFrame.
+A DataFrame is a matrix style data structure similar to a spreadsheet with rows and columns.

 ```python
 # transpose list of lists so it fits into a df